dragan-stepanovic/dragan-stepanovic.github.io/_posts/2019-10-08-relief-and-feedback-loops.md

 With #NoEvents:
 You're commiting your code every minute.
 You're getting feedback from your peers in real time through constant synchronous cross-collaboration.
 You're integrating to trunk every minute.
 You're deploying and able to release with every commit.
-Etc.
+Etcetera.

 What are some of the events/milestones you've noticed?